famous-all-stars/cuan-shortlink-v2/README.md

 Now use `me@hrr.im` in email and `password` in password to login.

 ## Development
 Do you want to develop your app from this?
-Install all NPM packages first:
+Install all NPM packages first (version lts/fermium):
 ```bash
 $ npm install
 ```